eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 This allow to modify the `DynamicType`s without side effects, and facilitate the memory management by the user.

 #### `is_compatible` function of `DynamicType`
-Any `DynamicType` can be tested with another `DynamicType` to check its compatibility.
+Any `DynamicType` can be compared with another `DynamicType` to check its compatibility.
 ```c++
 TypeConsistency consistency = tested_type.is_compatible(other_type);
 ```